Written by: Michael Den Boer on November 6th, 2016

 Topics discussed in the audio commentary include, information about the cast & the crew, locations featured in the film, how the film began a as short story that was deleting into a film, the score for the film and other production related topics.
 It should be noted that there are long stretches of silence throughout this audio commentary.

 Rounding out the extras is an eight page booklet with an essay titled Blood on the Claw: How Cheyenne Bodie Became a Movie Star written by C. Courtney Joyner.
 This extra can also be accessed on the Blu-Ray disc in the extras section.
-Overall Olive films gives The Night of the Grizzly gets an exceptional as part of their Signature Series.
+Overall Olive films gives The Night of the Grizzly gets an exceptional release as part of their Signature Series.

 Note: This film is also being released by Olive Films on DVD.